opctl/opctl/docs/install/README.md

 installation generally consists of:

-- downloading the (OS specific) binary
+- downloading the OS specific binary
 - adding it to your path

-see the (OS specific) installation guide for details:
+see an OS specific installation guide for details:

 - [linux](linux.md)
 - [osx](osx.md)